Edric-cui/Portfolio1/_posts/2018-06-04-Case Study Tracking Vital Signs.md

 1. Simplify the process and make everything fit in one page (even for smaller devices)

-1. Add a prominent "complete and thanks" screen, with animated checkmark to give users a sense of achievement (with lottie)
+1. Add a prominent "complete and thanks" screen, with animated checkmark to give users a sense of achievement (with *lottie* on iOS, *VectorDrawable* on Android)
+  - This animated icon concept is now a part of our design system

 ![img]({{site.baseurl}}/assets/medopad/checkmark.gif){:class="img-responsive"}

+{:start="3"}
 1. Add "eating status" segmented control, and then pair it with time of the day.
 If time is not edited, then changing eating status will change time too.
 By default, time is pre-filled with current hour and its corresponding "eating status"

     1. Because of this, we can also make eating status control a horizontally scrollable control, so that all input can fit in one screen